cdl-geneseo/geneseo-dictionary/H/Holla.md

 # Holla

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Holla

 Created by  Unknown User (ajs58) on Apr 15, 2019

 Exclamation.
 Used to express positive emotion or excitement; to call something to other people's attention.&quot;My friends said they can drive us to the party!
 Holla!&quot;88% of the Geneseo students surveyed said they knew the word and of those surveyed, only 1% believed the word to be of local origin.(Shutes, G-M, 2019)